MarvinTeichmann/seminar-pixel-exact-classification/Martin/READING_LIST.md

   segmentation, detection, and recognition.
 In: CVPR.
 (2003)
 * Konishi, S., Yuille, A.L.: Statistical cues for domain specific image segmentation with performance analysis.
 In: CVPR.
 (2000)
+* Boykov, Y., Jolly, M.P.: Interactive graph cuts for optimal boundary and region segmentation of objects in n-d images.
+Proc. of IEEE ICCV.
+(2001)
+* What, Where and How Many?
+Combining Object Detectors and Crf - cited by 198

+### Random Field

 * Lafferty, J., McCallum, A., Pereira, F.: Conditional random fields:
   Probabilistic models for segmenting and labeling sequence data.
 In: ICML.
   (2001)
-* Boykov, Y., Jolly, M.P.: Interactive graph cuts for optimal boundary and region segmentation of objects in n-d images.
-Proc. of IEEE ICCV.
-(2001)
+* X. He, R. Zemel, and M. Carreira-Perpinan, “Multiscale Condi- tional Random Fields for Image Labeling,” Proc.
+IEEE CS Conf.
+Computer Vision and Pattern Recognition, vol. 2, 2004.
+* A. Torralba, K. Murphy, and W. Freeman, “Contextual Models for Object Detection Using Boosted Random Fields,” Proc.
+Advances in Neural Information Processing Systems, 2004.
+* S. Kumar and M. Hebert, “A Hierarchical Field Framework for Unified Context-Based Classification,” Proc.
+10th IEEE Int’l Conf.
+Computer Vision, vol. 2, 2005.
+* Shotton, J. Winn, C. Rother, and A. Criminisi, “Textonboost: Joint Appearance, Shape and Context Modeling for Multi-Class Object Recognition and Segmentation,” Proc.
+European Conf.
+Computer Vision, vol. 3951, p.
+1, 2006.
+* Z. Tu, “Auto-Context and Its Application to High-Level Vision Tasks,” Proc.
+  IEEE Conf.
+Computer Vision and Pattern Recognition, 2008.

 ## KIT